df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/04_folip.md

 Based on our experience with ES5, Synthesis may be able to handle very large load orders where xEdit goes out-of-memory.

+IMPORTANT : Although DoubleYou maintains both, it looks like the xEdit scripts have been updated more recently.

 ### xEdit

 Run `FOLIP - After Generation` to fix blinking object LOD when working in settlements and prevent the infamous stuck object LOD bug.